jpwarren/atomist-end-user-documentation/docs/index.md

 Instead of spending time on repetitive, boring tasks, get Atomist to do them for you.

-You concentrate on writing new, fun code.
+You can concentrate on writing new, fun code.

 By automating tasks, integrating tools, and providing timely, correlated, and actionable information, Atomist makes software delivery faster,